 In cases where one person wants to buy the other out, an estimation of value is needed.
-BC Supreme Court family rules require a joint valuator, as opposed to two duelling valuators, in an attempt to give the parties and the court a balanced valuation perspective.
-In rare cases, a second expert can be hired when one spouse is disappointed in the valaution opininion.
+BC Supreme Court family rules require a joint valuator, as opposed to two dueling valuators, in an attempt to give the parties and the court a balanced valuation perspective.
+In rare cases, a second expert can be hired when one spouse is disappointed in the valuation opinion.
 In BC, the expert will usually be a Certified Business Appraiser (CBA) but sometimes a special broker, for example one who sells dentist’s practices, may be hired.
-Read this article containing great business valuation tips and information from Audra Bayer of our Kelowna office.
+Read this article containing great business valuation tips and information from our Kelowna office.

 Your high net worth divorce and family lawyer must be skilled in giving proper assumptions to the valuator to ensure a proper result.
 Most often, an expert will dig into the history, finances, assets, liabilities, and other aspects of the business to determine a value.
 These experts will use one of the valuation approaches listed below in arriving at a number they feel is a fair estimate of a person’s interest in a particular business.
 Sometimes selling a business is the only way to determine its real value and non-competition clauses may also be required if one spouse buys the other out.

 Valuing The Family Business On Separation – Opposing Goals

 Common sense dictates that the buying spouse will want a realistically low valuation for the business and will seek discounts for income tax and notional sales costs if it were sold and the selling spouse conversely, will want a realistically high value without any discounts for income tax and sales costs.
 Ensure your lawyer can marshal evidence and put questions to the expert joint valuator so valuation factors in your favour get the focus they deserve.

 Valuing The Family Business On Separation – Hire A Lawyer Who Knows The Area